 - Reporting guidelines.

 The vehicle documentation should clearly explain the liquidity rights of the investor.
-The way equity is subscribed to and redeemed from a vehicle has a material impact on the interests of new and existing investors.
+The way equity (or debt investment) is subscribed to and redeemed from a vehicle has a material impact on the interests of new and existing investors.
 Overseeing the establishment of a fair liquidity mechanism and the disclosure of it to investors should be one of the objectives of a vehicle’s corporate governance activities.
 In some jurisdictions and in relation to certain vehicle structures the mechanism is prescribed by legislation or government regulations.
 In these cases, full disclosure of the rights, obligations and process should still be considered best practice to ensure the vehicle is suitable for the investor.

-The terms and pricing of a new equity issue should be fair to both new and existing investors.
+The terms and pricing of a new equity (or debt) issue should be fair to both new and existing investors.
 Where this is not possible and a conflict of interest exists, the manager should fully explain the issues and impact on the respective investors’ interests.

 Investors should, where possible, have the right to transfer their interests in non-listed real estate vehicles without unreasonable restrictions if it does not prejudice the manager or other investors.